 From Miami to Key West, our first itinerary will take you to all of South Florida’s hotspots.
 This is an ideal trip for adult tourists most interested in beautiful beaches, nature treks, and non-Disney-approved nightlife.

 After your tiring flight into MIA, you’re probably rearing to sunbathe on sensational South Beach.
-Spend your first day relaxing on Miami’s most famous white sand beach and admiring the area’s distinctive Art Deco architecture.
+Spend your first day relaxing on Miami’s famous white sand beaches and admiring the area’s distinctive Art Deco architecture.

 From Miami, take a 3-hour drive across I-75 N to sea shelling hotspot Sanibel Island.
 Located near Fort Myers, Sanibel Island is known as the “Seashell Capital of the World” because, well, there are a lot of seashells here!
 Stay at a hotel here to fully appreciate its peaceful vibes.